CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getnotifiedexceptionclauseinfo-method.md

 ## <a name="parameters"></a>Paramètres
  `pinfo`
- [out] Un pointeur vers un [COR_PRF_EX_CLAUSE_INFO](../../../../docs/framework/unmanaged-api/profiling/cor-prf-ex-clause-info-structure.md) structure qui décrit l’instance de clause d’exception actuelle et sa trame associée.
+ [out] A pointer to a [COR_PRF_EX_CLAUSE_INFO](../../../../docs/framework/unmanaged-api/profiling/cor-prf-ex-clause-info-structure.md) structure that describes the current exception clause instance and its associated frame.

 ## <a name="remarks"></a>Notes
- Lorsqu’une notification d’exception est reçue, `GetNotifiedExceptionClauseInfo` peut être utilisé pour obtenir les informations d’adresse et d’image natives pour la clause d’exception (`catch`/`finally`/`filter`) qui doit être exécutée ([ ICorProfilerCallback::ExceptionCatcherEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptioncatcherenter-method.md), [ICorProfilerCallback::ExceptionUnwindFinallyEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionunwindfinallyenter-method.md), ou [ICorProfilerCallback::ExceptionSearchFilterEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionsearchfilterenter-method.md)rappel est reçu par le profileur) ou récemment exécuté ([ICorProfilerCallback::ExceptionCatcherLeave](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptioncatcherleave-method.md), [ICorProfilerCallback::ExceptionUnwindFinallyLeave](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionunwindfinallyleave-method.md), ou [ ICorProfilerCallback::ExceptionSearchFilterLeave](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionsearchfilterleave-method.md) rappel est reçu par le profileur).
+ When an exception notification is received, `GetNotifiedExceptionClauseInfo` can be used to get the native address and frame information for the exception clause (`catch`/`finally`/`filter`) that is about to be run ([ICorProfilerCallback::ExceptionCatcherEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptioncatcherenter-method.md), [ICorProfilerCallback::ExceptionUnwindFinallyEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionunwindfinallyenter-method.md), or [ICorProfilerCallback::ExceptionSearchFilterEnter](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionsearchfilterenter-method.md) callback is received by the profiler) or has just been run ([ICorProfilerCallback::ExceptionCatcherLeave](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptioncatcherleave-method.md), [ICorProfilerCallback::ExceptionUnwindFinallyLeave](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionunwindfinallyleave-method.md), or [ICorProfilerCallback::ExceptionSearchFilterLeave](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionsearchfilterleave-method.md) callback is received by the profiler).

- Cet appel peut être effectué à tout moment après l’un des rappels Enter ci-dessus jusqu'à ce que le rappel Leave correspondant est reçu ou une exception imbriquée est levée dans la clause actuelle, auquel cas il n’est aucune notification de congé de cette clause.
-Notez qu’il n’est pas possible pour une exception levée échapper un `filter` clause d’exception, il est donc toujours une notification de congé dans ce cas.
+ This call can be made at any time after one of the Enter callbacks above until either the matching Leave callback is received or a nested exception is thrown in the current clause, in which case there is no Leave notification for that clause.
+Note that it is not possible for a thrown exception to escape a `filter` exception clause, so there is always a Leave notification in that case.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib